ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: Results

 \subsection{Reasoning Trace Evaluation}

-\paragraph{Reference-free Evaluation.} Table \ref{tab:retrace-results} highlights substantial limitations of LLM-as-a-judge and PRMs when asked to assess SLM reasoning traces in commonsense reasoning tasks under reference-free evaluation.
+\paragraph{Reference-free Evaluation.} Table \ref{tab:retrace-results} (top) highlights substantial limitations of LLM-as-a-judge and PRMs when asked to assess SLM reasoning traces in commonsense reasoning tasks under reference-free evaluation.
 Overall, F1 scores across all four datasets remain relatively low, even for the strongest judges, suggesting that reliably evaluating the soundness of reasoning traces remains a challenging task.
 While state-of-the-art LLMs like GPT-4o and o1-mini outperform others with F1 scores exceeding 60\% on some datasets, the average F1 across models hovers around 54–56\%, indicating considerable room for improvement.
-These results underscore a key challenge in deploying LLM-as-a-judge in reinforcement learning or Best-of-N selection settings: their current inability to robustly identify and reward correct intermediate reasoning without having access to the correct label limits their usefulness for guiding reasoning-focused learning objectives.
+These results underscore a key challenge in deploying LLM-as-a-judge models in reinforcement learning or Best-of-N selection settings: their current inability to robustly identify and reward correct intermediate reasoning without having access to the correct label limits their usefulness for guiding reasoning-focused learning objectives.

 Additionally, PRMs originally developed and trained for mathematical tasks perform significantly worse across all datasets, with average F1 scores often below 25\%.
-This performance gap emphasizes the PRMs' limited generalization capabilities when transferred to commonsense reasoning.
+This performance gap emphasizes the PRMs' limited generalization capabilities when transferred to commonsense reasoning (see \citet{pisano-etal-2026-process} for extending the logical capabilities of PRMs).